webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Thug.md

 ---
 aliases:
   - Thug
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/NPC
   - Creature/Level/3
   - Creature/Armor/1
   - Creature/Health/9
+title: Thug
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Thug
 Thugs are usually rough, crude, and harsh individuals who prey on those who follow the rules.
 A thug might be a streetwise drug dealer, a bandit who hunts lone travelers in the wilds, a savage warrior adroit with ranged weapons, or a cyberbully among pacifists.
 Most thugs work for themselves, but they may employ gangs of guards to help them conduct their business.